 You May Also Love these No-Bake Snacks:

-- Remove from the refrigerator and use a cookie dough scoop or your hand to form preferred sized almond butter balls.
+- Remove from the refrigerator and use a cookie dough scoop or your hand to form preferred sized peanut butter balls.
 Place them on a parchment-lined cookie sheet.
 (If it's too sticky to roll, wet your hands or leave the batter in the freezer for a little bit longer).

 - Once the balls are completed chilled (or frozen), remove the cookie sheet from the freezer.
-Hold the toothpick and dip each ball into the chocolate just enough to leave a hole top.
+Hold the toothpick and dip each ball into the chocolate just enough to leave a hole on top.
 Return to the cookie sheet and remove the toothpick.

 - Use the pads of your fingers to smooth over the toothpick marks.